NeonGeckoCom/neon-docs/docs/skill_development/language-support/using-nice-date-and-time-functions-for-your-language.md

 ## Unit testing

 A new language requires new unit tests, to ensure that it produce correct results.
-Unit tests that assert that all years between 1 and 9999 produce a non empty string, and that all dates in a year produce a non empty string, already exists.
+Unit tests that assert that all years between 1 and 9999 produce a non-empty string, and that all dates in a year produce a non-empty string, already exist.
 The unit tests will automatically find and test a new language.

 To prove the likelihood that formatting makes sense, a configuration file must be provided, that lists the unit tests.
 One unit test file exists for each language, it is placed in: